 Over time, your body will usually clear the virus on its own, though the sooner you seek treatment for genital warts, the easier it is to get rid of them.
 Most cases can be treated with topical prescription medications or minimally invasive procedures, but in some cases where the warts are severe or deeply internal, surgery may be required.

 Below are some common medicines often used to treat genital warts.
 Please note, this is not an exhaustive list and other non-medical methods or lifestyle changes may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team